|

 'We recently paragraphed about

 Miriam Lavelle, the dancer.
-Tried to get on Broadway for years finally did
+Tried to get on Broadway for years finally did it -

-engaged for 'Keep 'Em Laughing' and next week goes into Loew's State... '
+'Keep 'Em Laughing' and next week goes into Loew's State... '

 Mansfield News Journal 4th June